-Kristin Marguerite Doidge is a journalist, speaker, and adjunct lecturer with more than nine years of experience in media.
+Kristin Marguerite Doidge is a journalist, speaker, and adjunct lecturer with ten years of experience in media.

 Her writing on media, entertainment, social justice, and culture has been featured in the award-winning Los Angeles Business Journal, Marie Claire, FORTUNE, xoJane, ATTN.com, Bustle, GOOD Magazine, Time Out, and NPR, among other top outlets.